Where are the best ice fishing spots in the U.S.? We've got some ideas.

 It's a vast lake that could just as easily end up on a list of the best spring, summer, and fall fishing destinations.
 Yes, opportunities to fish here span multiple different states, with Michigan and Illinois being the most obvious candidates, but Wisconsin and Indiana certainly holding their own.

-And yes, the best spots to ice fish will vary from winter to winter based on how mild or severe the winter months are.
+And yes, the best spots to ice fish will vary from winter to winter based on how mild or severe the winter months are and the overall condition of the fishery.
 But if you can find a spot where the weather is cold and the ice is thick, you will be rewarded with plentiful fish, from trout to salmon and beyond.

 The only true safe spots, with enough ice to hold weight, are located in the harbors, marinas and bays.